Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Hyperbolicity of Vortex Equilibria

 When $\partial \mathcal{M}$ is empty, note that $M^u$ and $M^s$ have different coordinates given by $(w,p,s)$ and $(z,q,s)$, respectively.
 We unify those coordinates into a single nomenclature, namely, we denote the horizontal axis to be either the $w$-axis for $M^u$ or the $z$-axis for $M^s$.
 Similarly, we denote the vertical axis to be either the $p$-axis for $M^u$ or the $q$-axis for $M^s$.
 The reflectional symmetry (\ref{refsym}) admits the time reversal symmetry $\tau \mapsto -\tau$, which implies that $(w(\tau),p(\tau),s(\tau))$ is a solution of (\ref{odesys-w}) if and only if $(w(-\tau),-w(-\tau),s_*-s(-\tau))$ is a solution of (\ref{odesys-z}).
 Hence the stable shooting manifold $M^s$ of (\ref{odesys-z}) is simply a reflection of the unstable shooting manifold $M^u$ of (\ref{odesys-w}) with respect to the vertical axis.

-Due to the time reversal symmetry, the intersection points between $M^u$ and $M^s$, which yield vortex equilibria, are on either the horizontal axis or the vertical axis; also see Lemma 3.5 (iii) in \cite{Da20}.
+Due to the time reversal symmetry, the intersection points between $M^u$ and $M^s$, which yield vortex equilibria, are on either the horizontal axis or the vertical axis; also see \cite[Lemma 3.5 (iii)]{Da20}.
 Hence for hyperbolicity it suffices to prove that both shooting curves $M^u_{s_*/2}$ and $M^s_{s_*/2}$ are not tangent to the horizontal axis and the vertical axis.
 Indeed, the time reversal symmetry implies that at each intersection point, $M^u_{s_*/2}$ is tangent to the axis if and only if $M^s_{s_*/2}$ also does.

 Consequently, we have reduced the proof to showing that the shooting curve $M^u_{s_*/2}$ is not tangent to the horizontal axis and the vertical axis.
 Such a proof follows directly by the one above, for the case $\partial \mathcal{M}$ being nonempty.
+See Figure \ref{FIGshoot} for a schematic shape of shooting curves.

 Therefore, all nontrivial vortex equilibria are hyperbolic.
 The trivial equilibirum, that is, when $d = 0$ and thus $\rho \equiv 0$, is a tangent intersection point only at the bifurcation point $\lambda=\lambda_k$, where $\lambda_k$ denotes the $k$-th eigenvalue of $-\Delta_{\mathcal{M}}$ restricted to $L_m^2(\mathbb{R})$.